rtcharity/academic-kickstart/content/blog/cost-effectiveness_of_developing_a_vaccine.md

-2\.
-What is the cost-effectiveness?
+<a name="cost-effectiveness">2.
+What is the cost-effectiveness?</a>

 Based on the data in the above tables and the considerations we’ve made, we can then apply our formula: Total cost-effectiveness of vaccine R&D ($/DALY) = ((Total R&D costs of making vaccine) + (Total roll-out costs of vaccine)) / ((DALY burden of disease) * (% reduction in disease attributable to the vaccine))

 As stated before, these calculations were originally derived from research in prior articles (e.g., for R&D costs, roll-out costs, and total benefits) for a particular basket of vaccines.
 We then aggregated all this data [in a spreadsheet](https://drive.google.com/open?id=18zUqZMrV7UvzYGXmOowSLvdS1pX5_GA8dgIxd8A2_yM), used the spreadsheet to create individual Guesstimate models for each vaccine, and created 90% confidence intervals from each model.
 We made calculations for each of our vaccines, except for Ebola, where we felt like there was insufficient information to make a confident calculation.
-(We still attempt to estimate for Ebola in Appendix B.)
+(We still attempt to estimate for Ebola in [Appendix B](#appendixb).)

 The models varied targeted populations across two scenarios -- one where 60% of the relevant population in Sub-saharan Africa (SSA) is vaccinated and another where the disease is completely eradicated.
 We also varied assumptions about the DALY burden, vaccine effectiveness, roll-out costs, and R&D costs.
 We then created these 90% confidence intervals.

-2.1) Scenario 1: Vaccinate 60% of the relevant populations in SSA
+<a name="sixtypercentssa">2.1) Scenario 1: Vaccinate 60% of the relevant populations in SSA</a>

 For this scenario, we assume that there is a one-time fixed cost investment for researching and developing the vaccine and building infrastructure for rolling out the vaccine that is amortized over a time period to consider benefits for (in our model, we cap it at 20 years), then an annual cost to keep rolling out the vaccine to the relevant population.
 Then, every year, we save a certain amount of DALYs from preventing that disease via the vaccine.
 Together, we can use this to calculate DALYs averted over the benefits time period compared to the cost spent during the time period.